chronoB/SpotifyDataAnalyzer/README.md

 - [x] 1. init //fills the dictionary with the items of the specified files
 - [x] 2. getPopularArtist //returns a list of popular artists based on search specifics
 - [x] 3. getPopularItem //returns a list of popular items based on search specifics
-- [ ] 4. getNumberOfItems //returns a list with number of items per period based on search specifics
+- [x] 4. getNumberOfItems //returns a list with number of items per period based on search specifics
-- [ ] 5. getNumberOfItemsPerDaytime //returns the number of items per daytime
+- [ ] 5. getDataPerDaytime //returns data (number, artist or item) per daytime
-- [ ] 6. getNumberOfItemsPerYear //returns the number of items per year
+- [ ] 6. getDataPerYear //returns data (number, artist or item) per year
-- [ ] 7. getNumberOfItemsPerMonth //returns the number of items per month
+- [ ] 7. getDataPerMonth //returns data (number, artist or item) per month
-- [ ] 8. getNumberOfItemsPerDay //returns the number of items per day
+- [ ] 8. getDataPerDay //returns data (number, artist or item) per day
 - [ ] 9. getGeneralInformation // Returns general Information (Name of User, number of played songs overall, Period of the recorded data,...)

 ## Plans